 She carried a permanent grudge against the male sex, publishing famous quotes like "Men who lose their hands to firecrackers—at least they can no longer harass women."
 She also spoke of the need to talk about domestic violence instead of listening to "gekränkter Männeregos"—males with sick egos.
 In one interview, she appeared in an "Eat the Rich!" sweatshirt.
 In another, she appeared in an "A.C.A.B." sweatshirt.
 A.C.A.B. are the initials for "All Cops are Bastards."

 Her provocative statements reached a climax when a fellow Green Party member Stefan Gelbhaar faced sexual harassment charges from dubiously anonymous sources.
-The Frankfurter Allgemeine publish an article about Gelbhaar and quoted Nietzard, who summed up the problem this way: "Wo Macht existiert, wird Macht missbraucht."
+The Frankfurter Allgemeine published an article about Gelbhaar and quoted Nietzard, who summed up the problem this way: "Wo Macht existiert, wird Macht missbraucht."
+In English, this says, "Where power exists, there will be abuse of power."

 There is no end to the Dark Princes and Princesses out there.
 You can spend your entire life trying to burn all the One Rings in the World.
 It's futile!
 Instead, we should increase our power and use it pro-actively.
-I have old friends who have retired to a minimalist lifestyle.
+I have old friends who have retreated into a minimalist lifestyle.
 In their homes, they use a kerosene heater, draw water from a well, and dress in sack-like peasant clothing.
 It is so ridiculous!
 The Dark Princes don't care about the minimalist lifestyle.
 They just want to get at my old friends' trust-funds.